Edinburgh-Genome-Foundry/Taskpacker/README.rst

  :align: center
  :width: 600px

-Note that it is also possible to add scheduled breaks so that your Igor can rest:
+Note that it is also possible to add scheduled breaks (here we make them appear as white rectangles) so that your Igor can rest:

 .. code:: python